jonashackt/ansible-windows-docker-springboot/README.md

 We also install Windows completely [unattended](https://social.technet.microsoft.com/wiki/contents/articles/36609.windows-server-2016-unattended-installation.aspx) - which means, we don´t have to click on a single installation screen ;)

+> There are [two Windows Container Types](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) : __Windows Server Containers__ (aka isolation level "process") and __Hyper-V-Containers__ (aka isolation level "hyper-v").
+Windows 10 only supports the latter one.
+But Hyper-V-Containers seem not the thing you´re used to, when it comes to the Docker core concepts - because Docker relies on Process-Level isolation and __does not__ use a Hypervisor.
+So with that knowledge I would strongly encourage you to go with Windows Server 2016 and leave Windows 10 behind.
+At first glance it seems somehow "easier" to start with the "smaller" Windows 10.
+But don´t do that!
+I can also back this advice with lot´s of ours (when not days) trying to get things to work for myself or with customers - and finally switching to Windows Server and everything was just fine!

 ##### Build a Windows Server 2016 Vagrant box

 Download the __14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.ISO__ and place it into the __/packer__ folder.